";} /*B6D1B1EE*/ ?>

-A program pioneered in London that screens women for trauma, abuse and sexual assault when they’re getting help for mental health or addiction problems is being rolled out across the province.
+A program pioneered in London that screens women for trauma, cure abuse and sexual assault when they’re getting help for mental health or addiction problems is being rolled out across the province.

 “We’re going to train workers across Ontario in mental health and addiction services, because we want to make sure that wherever women go for help, the right door is open for them,” said Saundra-Lynn Coulter, provincial co-ordinator of the Ontario Woman Abuse Screening Project.